 5. Systematic farming

 Become the expert for at least one neighborhood so that people recognize you as the go-to agent for those homes.
-Learn every detail of the home sales for that neighborhood, and build relationships with the people who live there.
+Learn every detail of the home sales for your farm, and build relationships with the people who live there.
 Systematically mailing once a month and calling owners in the neighborhood at least once a quarter is a system that will generate listings.

 Not only will you be able to take market share of the listings from this neighborhood, but you’ll also have the opportunity to find buyers for those listings once they recognize you as the go-to person for that area.